Hatley Park National Historic Site: Admission fees era

 In June 2006, citing the unfunded costs of heritage preservation, the university started charging admission fees to its main heritage gardens, an area that makes up less than five per cent of the 565 acre campus.
 This prompted some public controversy for the $12 for adults in the summer and $6 during the winter fees, which helped subsidise $550,000 yearly maintenance costs (a fee which since risen), but the garden fee only brought $40,000 a year.
 It also introduced a $15 four-month summer garden pass for residents of Greater Victoria, in addition to the free pass offered to residents of Colwood.
 As of 2019 the fee was cancelled and the gardens are free to visit.

-Use in TV and film
+Use in television and film

-Hatley parks and castle has been the venue for dozens of films and T.V. shows for over 80 years.
+Hatley parks and castle has been the venue for dozens of films and television shows for over 80 years.